MayDomine/BMTrain/README.md

 * `torch.nn.Module` -> `bmtrain.DistributedModule`
 * `torch.nn.Parameter` -> `bmtrain.DistributedParameter`

-And wrap the transformer blocks with `bmtrain.CheckpointBlock`.
+And wrap the transformer blocks with `bmtrain.ZeROBlock`.

 Here is an example.